-The 3rd lesson I've learned should come as no surprise to those that follow my articles... using the Speculative Sentiment Index (SSI).
+The 3rd lesson I've learned should come as no surprise to those that follow my articles... using the IG client sentiment tool (IGCS).
 I've written many articles about this topic.
 It's the best tool I've ever used and is still a part of almost every trading strategy I am using, present day.

-SSI is a free tool that can be found here that tells us how many traders are long compared to how many traders are short each major currency pair.
+IGCS is a free tool that tells us how many traders are long compared to how many traders are short each major currency pair.
 It's meant to be used as a contrarian index where we want to do the opposite of what everyone else is doing.
 Using it as a direction filter for my trades has turned my trading career completely around.